 1. Low Impact

-The first is that in most cases, yoga is low impact.
-Hatha, Kundalini and Vinyasa yoga are all good examples of low-impact yoga that can be done safely even by complete beginners.
+First, yoga has low impact in most cases.
+Hatha, Kundalini, Vinyasa and Hatha are good examples of low-impact yoga which can be safely done even by complete beginners.

 3. A Mental Workout